- Itineraries & road trip ideas

 - Events & Festivals

-The second-largest island of the Dodecanese has no equal.
-It holds on dearly to its past in its ancient acropolis, caves, churches and even its traditional dress.
+The second-largest of the Dodecanese islands has no equal.
+Karpathos holds on dearly to its past in its ancient acropolis, caves, churches and even its traditional dress.
 The setting is dramatic in all the best senses of the word: striking vistas from untouched, clifftop and mountainside villages that defy gravity and a fearful hammering from the wind to keep a vigilant watch over the Aegean.

-It’s as if time has stood still on Karpathos where you will find a Greece out of a bygone era.
+It’s as if time has stood still on Karpathos where you will find a Greece straight out of a bygone era.
 Many women still wear traditional dress, while men harvest their crops with scythes.
 Men and women sit separately at village festivals, where musicians play the bagpipes, lyre and lauto, crafted on the island, and sing in the style of their ancient ancestors.
 In northern Karpathos, you’ll find even older, sometimes strange customs still practised faithfully.
-The festivals have to be lived to be believed.
+The festivals of this island have to be lived to be believed.

 The north, above Olymbos and all the way to the tiny island of Saria (just north of Karpathos), is a favourite haunt for birds, seals, frogs and salamanders as well as the home of large, tasty but elusive fish.
 There you’ll also find the palaces of Doric Nisyros, sacred ancient Vroukounda and exotic Tristomo.

 It’s like stepping into another world.
 The plateau of Avlona invites you to travel in time around its meticulous patchwork fields, barns, scattered farm dwellings and crofts.
 You just pick the century and Karpathos will do the rest.

 If there is a hiker’s paradise in the Aegean, it must be Karpathos.
 Centuries-old cobblestone paths lead to forgotten ancient sites, roadless villages without electricity and with breathtaking views.
 The hiking trails crisscross the island but are best in the north.